blueonline07/hive/README.md

-# Hive
+# Synapso

-Lightweight implementation of the Hive real-time collaborative file sharing system.
+Lightweight implementation of the Synapso real-time collaborative file sharing system.

 ## Overview

-This is a lightweight implementation of the Hive project, which provides:
+This is a lightweight implementation of the Synapso project, which provides:

 - User authentication with JWT
 - File upload and download with MinIO/S3 pre-signed URLs